Calendar Access Modes BETA

 Visit the Features section for your application in the Cronofy developer dashboard to toggle on the options to offer Free/Busy and No Calendar Access to your customers:

-What if I want to choose the Access Mode for my customer? #
+What if I want to choose the Access Mode or Calendar Provider for my customer? #

-Once you have the feature enabled, you can create a deeplink URL which you can provide to your users to pre-select an Access Mode for them.
+You can create a deeplink URL which you can provide to your users to pre-select:

 This will direct them to the provider options for the Access Mode you have selected rather than allowing them to select the Access Mode to authorize against.

-To pre-select an Access Mode, you need follow the relevant authorisation flow but pass the optional request parameter access_type.
+To pre-select an Access Mode, you need follow the relevant authorisation flow but pass the optional request parameter access_mode.
 You can pass the below options to this parameter:

 Required Scope: free_busy_write